-"That's disgusting, wench," he pointed out as his face contorted in absolute distain.
+"That's disgusting, wench," he pointed out as his face contorted in absolute disdain.

 Kagome rolled her eyes.
 "You've got to be kidding," she remarked dryly.
-"You get youkai guts all over you just about every day, but I'm the one who's disgusting?"
+"You get youkai guts all over you just about every day, and you're calling me disgusting?"

 She shook her head slowly before pinning InuYasha with a calculating stare.
 Breaking into a cunning grin, the miko blinked a few times as she stared up through the branches.
 "Why don't you come down here, InuYasha?" she coaxed in a tone that he really didn't trust at all.